 Recently a verdict by Kolkata income tax tribunal against a Marine engineer has sent shivers down the spine of the entire Merchant navy community in India.
 In a hard hitting verdict the tribunal has directed this Marine Engineer to deposit lakhs of rupees as income tax earned by him as per demand raised by his assessing officer.
-This link will throw full light on the entire judgment passed by the tribunal.

 At first it was taken as a rumour but the truth sank in gradually when Maritime Union of India (MUI) and National Seafarers Union of India (NUSI) were found appealing to Indian seafarers to jointly raise their voices against the verdict through their unions.
 The Kolkata tribunal has ruled against two merchant navy officer very recently.

 It is natural to ask, “Why now?”

 Before we delve further into the minuteness of the income tax acts, let me explain in simple words what is “dual residence.”

 Although you work on board and not ashore in any country, the registry of the ship determines the local laws one must follow in addition to the other contractual terms you sign with the ship owners / management as long as you are on board.
 That is the reason you carry seaman book (CDC) and your license of that particular country before joining ship in addition to your national license (India for instance).
 After completion of your contract you return back to your country of residence.
 When you are on board, technically you are a tax resident of the country whose flag your ship is flying.
 It is immaterial whether you are resident in that country or not.
 If the flag state taxes you on your income and in the absence of a double taxation avoidance agreement with your country of residence, you may be liable to pay taxes in your country of residence also.
 Therefore it is very essential to know your tax liabilities towards the flag state and your country of residence before you sign a contract with a shipping company.
 Consult a chartered accountant or tax consultant when you are in any doubt.